![]() | British Insects: the Genera of Orthoptera | |

 Adults diurnal; 22–29 mm long (males), or 29–36 mm long (females); usually vivid greenish-yellow or olive brown, with a greenish yellow stripe on the front margin of the forewings, with red undersides to the hind femora, and the hind tibiae banded black and yellow; but females are sometimes represented by a purple form.

-The antennae relatively short, with fewer than 30 segments; not thickened towards the tip.
-The pronotum not extended backwards over the abdomen.
-Forewings well developed; about equalling the abdomen.
-Hindwings not pale blue.
+The antennae relatively short, with fewer than 30 segments.
+Forewings well developed; about equalling the abdomen (neither much longer nor much shorter).
 Foreleg tarsi 3 segmented; mid-leg tarsi 3 segmented; hindleg tarsi 3 segmented.
 The hind femora keeled.
 Hind tibiae banded black and yellow.
 The ovipositor relatively short, and consisting of separate, prong-like valves articulated at the base.
 The males stridulous.
-The sound production method unusual, involving flicking a hindleg against the wing-tips.
-Auditory organs located in the first abdominal segment.
+The sound production of the males method unusual, involving flicking a hindleg against the wing-tips.
+Auditory organs located in the first abdominal segment (sometimes concealed by the folded wings or the hind-legs, and the tympanal cavity sometimes partially covered by a flap).

 British representation.
 1 species.
 Stethophyma grossum (Large Marsh Grasshopper).
 Native.
 East Anglia, central southern England, and Ireland (but in Ireland, confined to the far West).